 Don’t hike, trek or camp alone in Costa Rica.
 Instead, hire a local guide, or hike with others and let someone know where you’re going and what time you expect to be back.
 Ask them to seek help if you don’t return at the appointed hour.

-Costa Rica is a well-known adventure travel destination with many zip line tours and bungee jumping opportunities.
-There have been reports of visitors being seriously injured or worse in zip line accidents.
-Choose companies with the longest and best track record, not just the cheapest operator you can find.
+Costa Rica is a well-known adventure travel destination with many zip-line tours and bungee jumping opportunities.
+There have been reports of visitors being seriously injured or worse in zip-line accidents.
+Choose companies with the longest and best track record.

 Slashing tires: one common scheme involves criminals puncturing or slashing the tires of a visitor's rental vehicle.
 As soon as the tire goes flat, a "good Samaritan" conveniently appears offering to help change it.
 Then, while you're out of the car trying to change the tire, the thief's accomplice sneaks in and steals anything of value from the vehicle.

-If you do get a flat while driving, it's recommended that you continue to drive until you reach a safe, well-lit area where you can change it yourself safely.
-Reputable car rental agencies in Costa Rica will not hold you accountable for a damaged rim if they believe your safety was in question.
+If you do get a flat while driving, it's recommended that you continue to drive until you reach a safe, well-lit area where you can change it yourself.
+Reputable car rental agencies in Costa Rica will not hold you accountable for a damaged rim if they believe your safety is in question.

 Mandatory car rental insurance: this may not be considered a scam but many car rental companies, including familiar international chains, often advertise low prices but then when travelers pick the car up, they are told that the price doesn’t include Costa Rica’s mandatory car rental insurance.
 The insurance is required but it’s a scam that they don’t disclose the price of in advance.
 This happened to me in Costa Rica.
 The companies with the lowest advertised prices tend to also charge the most for mandatory insurance.
-When booking, asking for the total price with a detailed breakdown of the rental cost plus the mandatory insurance so you can make an informed decision.
+When booking, ask for the total price with a detailed breakdown of the rental cost plus the mandatory insurance so you can make an informed decision.